Spectral Sequences in String Topology: Spectral sequences

 As in the case of the intersection on the base, we can extend the cases we are interested in to an infinite-dimensional context.
-So let now $B$ be a Hilbert manifold and the other notation as above and assume that there is a collection of finite-dimensional manifolds $P_1\subset P_2\subset\cdots\subset B$ such that every map $f\colon X\to B$ from a compact space can be homotoped into one of the $P_i$
+So let now $B$ be a Hilbert manifold and the other notation as above and assume that there is a collection of finite-dimensional manifolds $P_1\subset P_2\subset\cdots\subset B$ such that every map $f\co X\to B$ from a compact space can be homotoped into one of the $P_i$.
+We will state only the absolute form of the theorem since it is enough for our applications.

 \begin{thm} In the situation above, there is a morphism $s_F(E_0)$ of convergent spectral sequences of level 2 and bidegree $(0,-d)$ between $\EE(\xi)$ and $\EE(\xi_0)$.
 This induces the usual Gysin morphism $H_p(B; \mathfrak{h}_q(F))\to H_p(B; \mathfrak{h}_{q-d}(F_0)))$ on $E^2$.
 Furthermore, it converges to the Gysin morphism in the homology of the total spaces.\end{thm} \begin{proof}As in the case of the intersection on the base.\end{proof}